These trail mix cookies are soft, chewy and loaded with oats, peanut butter, chocolate chips and trail mix! The ultimate sweet and salty snack cookie.

 How to Make Trail Mix Cookies

-• Bake until the edges are just slightly golden.
 This middle will still look slightly soft, but that’s ok they will set as they cool.
 If they’re not soft, they won’t be as chewy when they’re done.
+Cool for a few minutes then transfer to a wire rack.

 Tips & Variations

 • Make ahead and freeze the dough.
-If you’re not quite ready to bake them yet, learn how to freeze cookie dough so that you can make the dough ahead and bake cookies later on.
-A convenient way to have frozen cookie dough on hand at all times!
+If you’re not quite ready to bake them yet, freeze the cookie dough balls and bake when ready to enjoy.

 • Use a cookie scoop.
 It’s always important to measure our cookie dough so that each cookie is the same size and the same weight.
 This makes baking them even much easier!